walb-linux/walb-tools/doc/server-config.md

 If you want to daemonize them, use daemontools, upstart, or so.

-## Server layout configuration in python
+## Server process configuration in python

 This is example setting of a simple backup group with a simple server layout and two volumes